Shoumik-Gandre/Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

 We're trying to predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
 This is me: [Shoumik](https://www.drivendata.org/users/Shoumik/)

+## Solution [[Notebook]](src/Solution.ipynb)
+This notebook contains the current best scoring solution.
+A score of 0.7539 on drivendata.org

 ## Feature Extraction [[Notebook]](src/Feature%20Extraction.ipynb)
 This answers the following questions:
 1. Geo Dimensionality Reduction: How to Use Neural Network Dimensionality Reduction to get dense embeddings out of Geo Level IDs